 The stall usually takes place at around 150°F to 170°F. Use your temperature probe to check the internal temperature and know when to wrap your pork butt.

 Aaron Franklin, owner and pitmaster of the highly respected restaurant Franklin BBQ in Austin, Texas has a handy guide on how to wrap pork shoulder.
 I’ve added a few of my favorite tricks.
 To me, the key is in wrapping tightly.
 I also like to throw in a little bit of liquid to help braise and soften the meat.

 Make sure to use heavy-duty foil for this task.
 This will reduce the chances of it tearing.

 Use two sheets, each one as four times as long as the widest side of your pork butt.

 Place a single sheet in front of you – the shiny side should be facing up.
 The longer edge should be perpendicular to you.

 Next, place the other sheet so that it overlaps the first sheet by half its width.

 Fold the bottom of the foil over the pork butt.
 Make sure that the foil is taut against the edge of the meat.
-Then, fold the sides inward in an obtuse angle.
+Then, fold the sides inward.
 Once again, do so tightly.